Tikam321/system-design/springBoot/interviwerEx1.md

 14. what is optional nullable what is the different methodds like .get ,. ispresent()
 15. what is deadlock how to avoid deadlock
 16. which data strcuture comes under collection framework.
+17. which data strcuture comes unde reht colleciton library in java.

 # questions 2 ->
 - what is qa gateways (in jenkins)